Transfer Campground

 Directions

-From Mancos, travel 1/4 mile north on Highway 184, turn right on West Mancos Road (Forest Road 561) and travel 10.5 miles to the campground.
+From Mancos, CO: Travel 1/4 mile north on Highway 184, then turn right on West Mancos Road (Forest Road 561).
+Travel 10.5 miles to the campground.
 Most of the road is unpaved but has a good gravel surface.
-Horse sites are located before reaching the main campground on the opposite side of Forest Road 561.

 Amenities